 The aim of SOLID SAIL 2.0 is to install composite rigid sails, which are easy to haul up and down, on large cruise liners.
 This unprecedented project is part of a larger program, overseen by Chantiers de l’Atlantique, which has been working for several years now on Silenseas, a sailing cruise vessel.

 To assist Chantiers de l’Atlantique with the development of the SOLID SAIL 2.0 rigid sails, a four-partner consortium was set up in 2018.
 This brings together the ENSTA Bretagne research team ("structures, fluids & interactions" team of the Dupuy de Lôme Research Institute lab) and three companies (Chantiers de l’Atlantique, G-Sea Design and Multiplast).
-The contributions of four subcontractors (Awentech, Incidence, Mer Vent and Ocean Data System) have also been instrumental in the success of the consortium’s efforts.
+The contributions of five subcontractors (Awentech, Capacités SAS, Incidence, Mer Vent, Ocean Data System) have also been instrumental in the success of the consortium’s efforts.

 The SOLID SAIL 2.0 program has received accreditation from two clusters, EMC2 and the Pôle Mer Bretagne Atlantique, and joint funding from Europe and the Brittany Region.